fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 such country characteristics do not change in time that much).
-The rule of thumb for a number of predictors in such a case is between ~ 179/10 = 18 and ~179/20 = 9, which nicely corresponds to our total number of predictors.
+The rule of thumb for a number of predictors in such a case is between ~ 179/10 = 18 and ~179/20 = 9, which nicely corresponds to our total number of predictors of interest.

 Thus, to obtain reasonable estimates, we would have to guess which interactions (or nonlinear terms) to include from the data itself, which is not an advisable approach.

-<br/> Before we start the modelling, we will do some variable renaming
-to shorten the predictor names. <br/>
+Before we start the modelling, we will do some variable renaming to shorten the predictor names. <br/>

 ``` r
 library(tibble)